akito0120/css-xzzx-simulation/src/circuit_builder/README.md

   measurement error).
 The default round count is the code distance `code.distance` (the `__init__` in [phenomenological.py](css_xzzx_simulation/src/circuit_builder/phenomenological.py)).
   This is the standard choice of "give the time direction the same distance-d redundancy."
+- `data_round_noise()` injects the **bulk data noise**: one biased `PAULI_CHANNEL_1` over *all* data qubits per round.
+At the phenomenological level we do not model individual gates, so every source of data decoherence during a round is **lumped into this single channel** placed just before the measurements.
+Circuit-level does not use a bulk channel at all — it models that decoherence through per-operation gate and idle errors instead (§4).
 - `syndrome_meas(flip=self.p_meas)` injects the **measurement flip**. `p_meas` defaults to `p`.
 - Each round adds a detector between consecutive rounds.
 A measurement error shows up as a "detector that fires in two consecutive rounds" (a time-like edge), while a data error shows up as a